ofekforeigner/movies-subscription-ai-management/README.md

 A full-stack movie and subscription management application built with React, Node.js, Express, and MongoDB.
-Features include movie catalog management, subscription tracking, user authentication, and a responsive interface for seamless user experience.
+The project integrates the OpenAI API to provide AI-powered features, alongside movie catalog management, subscription tracking, user authentication, and a responsive user interface.